California Bureau for Private Postsecondary Education

 The California Bureau for Private Postsecondary Education (BPPE) is a unit of the California Department of Consumer Affairs charged with regulation of private postsecondary educational institutions operating in the state of California.

 The BPPE is not an accrediting agency.
 Its primary purpose is to prevent fraudulent diploma mills.
-Institutions that are approved to operate in California by the Bureau still need to separately obtain educational accreditation from national or regional accrediting body recognized by the U.S. Department of Education for its students to qualify for federal financial aid, such as Pell Grants.
+BPPE is an authorization for state approval and not an accreditation approval.
+Institutions that are approved to operate in California by the Bureau still need to separately obtain educational accreditation from national or regional accrediting body recognized by the United States Department of Education for its students to qualify for federal financial aid, such as Pell Grants.

 Purpose

 The California Bureau of Private Postsecondary Education (BPPE) is not an accreditor, but rather approves postsecondary schools to operate in the state that meet "minimum standards established by the Bureau for integrity, financial stability, and educational quality".

-The BPPE provides "oversight of California's private postsecondary educational institutions by conducting qualitative reviews of educational programs and operating standards, proactively combating unlicensed activity, impartially resolving student and consumer complaints, and conducting outreach".
+The Bureau provides "oversight of California's private postsecondary educational institutions by conducting qualitative reviews of educational programs and operating standards, proactively combating unlicensed activity, impartially resolving student and consumer complaints, and conducting outreach".
 The Bureau conducts announced and unannounced compliance inspections, and investigates complaints about fraud.

+The BPPE website includes lists of Denied Schools, Compliance Inspection Results, Disciplinary Actions etc allowing potential students and their funders to check the status of individual institutions.
+For example Coding House Institute has been on the Denied Schools list since 2 March 2018.
+The Disciplinary Actions page provides all of the formal documentation that explains the background to the denial and the legal steps taken.

+Exemptions

+Certain institutions are exempt from BPPE oversight under the California Private Postsecondary Education Act of 2009.
+These exemptions include: